Dmitriyrus99/custom-erpnext/ferum_custom/docs/module_breakdown/notifications_communications_module.md

 - possibly using an official API or a bot that relays messages.
 - If implemented, commands might be simple or only notifications (the spec highlights Telegram more).

-- Email notifications use either ERPNext’s built-in notification engine (configured via Notification doctype or via hooks) for things like “on new request, email X”.
+- Email notifications use either ERPNext’s built-in notification engine (configured via Notification doctype or via hooks) for things like “on new issue, email X”.
 - Some custom ones like the subcontractor invoice alert might be done via custom code for more flexibility (including Telegram message).

 ### Ensure that each notification type is used appropriately